ahmerkureishi/image-extrator/README.md

 4. Update your application name’s in app.yaml, line 1 (replace `image-extrator`) with whatever you chose at step 2.
 5. Deploy your instance.

+You will quickly (100,000 requests/day) bump into Google App Engine's limit for the 1GB incoming bandwidth.
+Upgrade to a "paid" app... but don't worry too much, as the [incoming bandwidth is free](http://cloud.google.com/pricing/) on Google App Engine!

 Enjoy!